-(3) In the event of termination due to death or disability, the amount includes (a) the unvested restricted shares valued at the market price of Company Common Stock on December 29, 2024 (\$32,25), (b) the unvested stock option awards multiplied by the excess, if any, of the market price of Company Common Stock on December 31, 2024 (\$32,25) over the exercise price, and (c) the unvested performance shares, calculated as the target number of performance shares specified in each arge in Control, the amount includes (i) the unvested restricted shares valued at the market price of Company Common Stock on December 31, 2024 (\$32,25).
-In the event of termination due to a Change in Control, the amount includes (i) the unvested restricted shares valued at the market price of Company Common Stock on December 31, 2024 (\$32,25) over the exercise price, and (ii) the greater of (x) 100% of the target number of unvested stock option awards multiplied by the excess, if any, of the market price of Company Common Stock on December 31, 2024 (\$32,25) over the exercise price, and (iii) the greater of (x) 100% of the target number of performance shares shares specified on the grant notice or (y) the number of performance shares that otherwise would have become vested as of the vesting date, based on the TSR multiplier attained as of the date of termination, shall become vested performance shares is greater than the number of Shares that would have become vested as of the date of termination.
-Participants in the Enhanced Severance Benefit receive Change in Control treatment with respect to equity vesting in the event of an involuntary termination prior to December 31, 2025.
+(a) In the event of termination due to death or disability, the amount includes (a) the unvested restricted shares valued at the market price of Company Common Stock on December 29, 2024 (\$32.25), (b) the unvested stock option awards multiplied by the excess, if any, of the market price of Company Common Stock on December 31, 2024 (\$32.25) over the exercise price, and (c) the unvested performance shares, calculated as the target number of performance shares specified in each grant multiplied by the percentage of months of service completed in the full performance period, multiplied by the market price of Company Common Stock on December 31, 2024 (\$32.25) over the exercise price, and (i) the unvested performance shares, calculated as the target number of performance shares smultiplied by the excess, if any, of the market price of Company Common Stock on December 31, 2024 (\$32.25) over the exercise price, and (ii) the greater of (2024 (\$32.25), 10) the unvested stock option awards multiplied by the excess, if any, of the market price of Company Common Stock on December 31, 2024 (\$32.25) over the exercise price, and (iii) the greater of (x) 100% of the target number of unvested performance shares that otherwise would have become vested as of the vesting date, based on the TSR multiplier attrice of Company Common Stock on December 31, 2024 (\$32.25).
+For purposes of calculating the Change in Control amount, we assume that 100% of the target number of unvested performance shares that would have become vested as of the vesting at the date of termination, shall become vested as of the date of termination and the date of termination shall become vested as of the vesting in Control amount, we assume that 100% of the target number of unvested performance shares that would have become vested as of the vesting at the date of vesting as of the date of termination shall become vested aperformance shares that would have become vested as of the vesting at the date of vesting at the date of termination shall become vested ape

 (4) Participants are entitled to a lump sum healthcare assistance payment in an amount equal to the excess of the monthly COBRA premium to provide the group medical, dental, vision, and/or prescription drug plan benefits the participant had been receiving before termination above the monthly premium payable by active employees under the Company's healthcare plan for similar coverage, multiplied by 18 months for all NEOs other than the CEO and by 24 months for the CEO if the termination date is prior to or absent a Change in Control, or by 24 months if the termination date is on or within two years following a Change in Control.
 (5) Participants are entitled to access up to \$20,000 of employer-paid outplacement services for 12 months following termination.

-(6) Participants in the Enhanced Severance Benefit which provides that in the event of an involuntary "not-for-cause" termination between March 15, 2024 and December 31, 2025, recipients would receive change-in-control severance treatment pursuant to the Severance Plan and the acceleration of their unvested equity under the 2016 Plan.
+(6) Participants in the Enhanced Severance Benefit which provides that, in the event of an involuntary "not-for-cause" termination between March 15, 2024 and December 31, 2025, recipients would receive change-in-control severance treatment pursuant to the Severance Plan and the acceleration of their unvested equity under the 2016 Plan.
 Participants would not receive such benefits under the Enhanced Severance Benefit upon death or disability.
 This benefit expires on December 31, 2025.